jles9/CS7641/README.md

 ## Acknowledgements
 The Project Specifications the following code was written for are provided by:
-Georgia Institute of Technology's CS 7642 (Reinforcement Learning) Class.
+Georgia Institute of Technology's CS 7641 (Machine Learning) Class.

 Professors: Charles Isbell and Michael Littman